 Domestic Season Review | Age-Grade Rugby

-Here, we take a look back at the winners from 2021/22, highlighting the schools, clubs and Munster Interprovincial squads that stood out this season.
+We take a look back at the winners from 2022/23, highlighting the schools, clubs and Munster Interprovincial squads that stood out this season.

 Schools – Boys

-Ardscoil Rís and Castletroy College won the Munster Senior Plate and the Munster Junior Plate competitions, respectively.
+Ardscoil Rís and Rockwell College won the Munster Senior Plate and Munster Junior Plate, respectively.

 Schools – Girls